reidspreiter/coderank/README.md

 2. [Create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) to store your coderank data.
 Name it whatever you'd like!

 3. Create a GitHub Personal Access Token (PAT).
-View [this GitHub resource](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), or the [Settings Keys](#settings-keys) section for a Coderank-specific introduction.
+View [this GitHub resource](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), or the [Creating a PAT](#creating-a-pat) section for a Coderank-specific introduction.

 4. Make note of the branch names in your repository.
 Pushing to `main` or `master` is encouraged, but Coderank allows you to push to any branch, as long as it exists.